dpaschal-lf/asteroids/README.md

 # asteroids

-Attempting to refine my knowledge of PHP and implementing newtonian physics engine.
+Attempting to refine my knowledge of OOP JS and implementing newtonian physics engine.
 To move ship, AD turn left and right, W goes forward.